AndrewConway/ConcreteSTV/README.md

 ## File formats

-Both the .stv and .transcript files are JSON format.
+The .stv, .transcript, and .vchange files are all JSON format.

 The .stv files are a straight forward JSON representation of the `ElectionData` structure defined in [election_data.rs](stv/src/election_data.rs) which reference structures in [ballot_paper.rs](stv/src/ballot_paper.rs),